AnarAgaev/FunBox-test/README.md

 # FunBox-test
-This is a test job work for FunBox comp.
+This is a test work for FunBox comp.